jik18001/CTngV3/Readme.md

 - 2. This repository does not simulate Logger/CA misbehaviors.

-## Running Tests with Deterlab TestBed (Sphere Research infrasture)
+## Running Tests with Deterlab TestBed (Sphere Research infrastructure)

 Link to the testbed: